whoami-anoint/whoami-anoint/README.md

 ![image](https://github.com/whoami-anoint/whoami-anoint/assets/72187543/f8493310-6be1-4652-9935-fa6f3b8e9d5c)

 ### 👨‍💻: About Me :
-🕵️‍♂️ I am currently a <strong>cybersecurity learner</strong> with aspirations to become an enthusiast in the field soon.
-I'm currently working on various projects related to cybersecurity and building them to find the flaws and vulnerabilities in it as a security researcher.
-I'm also interested in <strong>penetration testing</strong> and <strong>bug hunting</strong>.

-🔎 My current focus is on <strong>cybersecurity</strong> and I am constantly working to improve my skills in this area.

-🔒 I am always open to collaborate on projects related to <strong> cybersecurity</strong>,<strong>penetration testing </strong>and <strong> bug hunting </strong>.
-If you have a project in mind, feel free to reach out to me!

-💻 I have a strong passion for <strong>cybersecurity</strong> and enjoy experimenting with new techniques and tools in this field.
+🔧💻 I'm **a DevOps Engineer**, always tinkering with tech.\
+🚀🛡️ On a mission to be a top-notch **DevSecOps pro**.\
+🔒🤖 Loving all things **cybersecurity and automation**.\
+💻🚀 Digging into **coding, deployment, and making things work.\
+🕵️‍♂️🔨 Up for exciting projects like hacking tests and tool-building.\
+🎮🌐 Even my free time is a playground for **infosec and infotech**.\
+✍️📚 Proudly **an Infosec Poet**, crafting words in the digital realm.\
+🚀🛡️👾 Let's team up, learn, and create cool tech stuff together!\

-🚀 I am constantly working to improve myself and my skills, always pushing to <strong> dream, dare and do</strong>.
+🌟 I am constantly working to improve myself and my skills, always pushing to **dream, dare and do**.

-🔑 As a fun fact, I also enjoy working with <strong>infosec and infotech </strong>stuffs in my free time.

 🛡️ Please feel free to browse through my <a href="https://github.com/whoami-anoint?tab=repositories">repositories</a> and leave a <strong>STAR<strong>⭐️ if you like my work.